reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 #### Body
 The format should be just like the summary, but the content goal is different.
 It should explain the motivation for the change.

-In other words, it should be an imperative sentence explaining why you're changing the code, **compared to what it was before**.
+In other words, it should be an imperative sentence explaining why we're changing the code, **compared to what it was before**.

 #### Footer
-You can mention the related task URL or the issue number in this section.
+We can mention the related task URL or the issue number in this section.

 ### Consistency in the Format
-All the rules above are beneficial only if you keep doing it in all your commits.
+All the rules above are beneficial only if we keep doing it in all our commits.
 If the structure changes in each commit, the Git log would be unstructured and unreadable over time.
 Which misses the whole point of making these rules.

 ## Examples